-We have had net losses for several years, since inception, and had an accumulated deficit of approximately \$187,678,000 as of December 31, 2019, which includes a net loss of approximately \$12,038,000 for the year ended December 31, 2019, as compared to approximately \$67,357,000 for the year ended December 31, 2018.
-As of September 30, 2020, we had an accumulated deficit of \$196,746,000, which includes a net loss of \$9,068,000 for the nine months ended September 30, 2020.
+We have incurred net losses since inception and had an accumulated deficit of approximately \$200,383,000 as of December 31, 2020, as compared to approximately \$187,678,000 for the year ended December 31, 2019.
+We also had a net loss of an additional \$3,292,000 for the three months ended March 31, 2021.
 If we are unsuccessful in implementing any initiatives to improve our revenues in order to achieve profitability, it will have a material adverse impact on our business, prospects, operating results and financial condition.
 There can be no assurance that the revenue that we generate will be able to support our operations or meet our working capital needs.